-When there is a skills shortage, those who have the required skillset have a lot more choice where they work and they can often command a higher salary, which is usually offered in an effort to plug an important gap.
-So with this in mind, we’re going to take a look at four industries with skills shortages and explore how you can have a successful career in each.
+When there is a skills shortage, those who have the required skillset have a lot more choice where they work.
+They can often command a higher salary, which is usually offered in an effort to plug an important gap.
+We’re going to take a look at four industries with skills shortages and explore how you can have a successful career in each.

 The skills shortage in the engineering sector is one of the most publicised, and for good reason.
 The Royal Academy of Engineers estimates that they need to train 75,000 professional engineers every year until 2020 to meet industry requirements.
 Only 22,000 are graduating each year currently!
-This shortage has meant that graduates are much sought after, and they have many vacancies to choose from when it comes to progressing their career.
+This shortage has meant that graduates are much sought after.
+Graduates also have many vacancies to choose from when it comes to progressing their career.

 The two main paths into the industry are through a degree or a higher apprenticeship, and each offers different benefits.
 Choosing to take a degree means that you can decide to specialise in a particular field or choose to take a general engineering degree and keep your options open.
 From there, you can join a graduate scheme or progress to a post-graduate qualification.

-With a higher apprenticeship, you will be able to join a scheme with an employer straight after college or sixth form and train with the company while gaining hands-on experience.
-The main benefits of an apprenticeship are that you will earn while you learn and often be guaranteed a role with the company at the end of your training.
+With a higher apprenticeship, you will be able to join a scheme with an employer straight after college or sixth form.
+This means training with the company while gaining hands-on experience.
+The main benefits of an apprenticeship are that you will earn while you learn.
+You’re often guaranteed a role with the company at the end of your training too.